sreerag2460/FlutterPluginFederated/siprix_voip_sdk/README.md

 Plugin implements ready to use SIP VoIP Client with ability to:
 - Add multiple SIP accounts
-- Send/receive multiple calls (Audio and Video)
+- Make/receive multiple calls (Audio and Video)
-- Manage calls with: hold, mute microphone/camera, play sound to call from file, send/receive DTMF,...
+- Manage calls with: hold, mute microphone/camera, send/receive DTMF, ...
+- Record sound of call to mp3 file/play sound to call from mp3 file
 - Join calls to conference, blind and attended transfer
 - Secure SIP signaling (using TLS) and call media (using SRTP)
 - Detect network changes and automatically update registration/switch and restore call(s) media